-The hour long bus ride went quickly as Jennifer spoke about energy.
+The hour-long bus ride went by quickly as Jennifer spoke about energy.
 There was one exercise that excited and helped me immensely.
 I learned about a tool to help me let go of my stories.
 What do I mean by stories?
 We all have stories that we tell others that reflect who we believe we are.
-Most of them are based on struggles, hardships and all are past experiences.
-The reason these stories are so powerful is because we reinforce every time we tell them that life is difficult or someone betrayed us.
+Most of them are based on struggles, hardships, and all our past experiences.
+The reason these stories are so compelling is that we reinforce every time we tell them that life is difficult or someone betrayed us.

 It’s not that I haven’t heard before how our past stories influence our well-being today.
-I have many times, but for some reason the exercise that Jennifer had us all do had a significant impact on me.
+I have many times, but for some reason, the exercise that Jennifer had us all do was significant for me.
 I’ve been aware that I am more than my childhood or a bad relationship, yet I was not doing anything with the awareness except hold it in my head.
-During the exercise I was able to distance myself and in my gut I felt a big release of tension because I didn’t have to carry around my stories anymore.
+During the exercise, I was able to distance myself, and in my gut, I felt a big release of tension because I didn’t have to carry around my stories anymore.
 So what was the exercise?

 Jennifer did an exercise of writing down all of our stories.
 What stories do we tell others that describe to them who we are?
-We all have childhood stories and most of them are usually supporting dysfunctional relationships with our parents or adults in our lives.
-What about work stories…who does what to whom.
+We all have childhood stories, and most of them are usually supporting dysfunctional relationships with our parents or adults in our lives.
+What about work stories about who does what to whom.
 Relationship stories on how someone mistreated or betrayed us.
 Financial struggles.
 We know those stories because in our head we think “why me?”